 Montreux’s winter market is a show-stealer, mainly as the Chateau Chillon joins the festivities, becoming a winter wonderland that kids and adults alike will love.
-Throughout the country, the festive season is celebrated in style with Basel’s beautifully illuminated city centre, Interlaken’s ‘Ice Magic’ skating rink and Einsiedeln’s spectacular setting notable highlights.
+Throughout the country, the festive season is celebrated in style with Basel’s beautifully illuminated city center, Interlaken’s ‘Ice Magic’ skating rink and Einsiedeln’s spectacular setting notable highlights.

 6- The cultural treats

 The long, cold nights of winter bring out the best and weirdest of culture in Switzerland.
 When it’s freezing outside, why not take to the slopes dressed as a witch at the Witches Downhill Race in the canton of Valais?
-Or better yet, slog through the step streets of Geneva’s old town, celebrating a victory over the French at L’Escalade?
-If that’s not enough for you, then head to ClauWau to the World Championships of Santa Clauses to see which fat, jolly bearded man comes out on top.
+Or better yet, slog through the steep streets of Geneva’s old town, celebrating a victory over the French at L’Escalade?
+If that’s not enough for you, then head to ClauWau to the World Championships of Santa Clauses to see which fat, a jolly bearded man comes out on top.

 7- Indulge in fondue

 Winter is the traditional time to eat fondue and you can be assured nothing thaws out the cold like molten cheese.
 Typically found across the entire country, the best place to try out fondue is in the medieval town of Gruyeres, the home of one of the cheeses that’s most often found in fondue.
 Its cobbled streets under the snow are an added delight.